MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machinelearning-mlops.md

 ### People

 - Work in project teams to best utilize specialist and domain knowledge in your organization.
-[Organize and set up Azure ML Workspaces](/azure/cloud-adoption-framework/ready/azure-best-practices/ai-machine-learning-resource-organization?branch=pr-en-us-1541) on a project basis to comply with use case segregation requirements.
+[Organize and set up Azure Machine Learning Workspaces](/azure/cloud-adoption-framework/ready/azure-best-practices/ai-machine-learning-resource-organization) on a project basis to comply with use case segregation requirements.
 - Define a set of responsibilities and tasks in your organization as a role, where one team member on an MLOps project team could fulfill multiple roles.
 Use Custom Roles in Azure to define a set of granular [Azure RBAC operations for Azure Machine Learning](/azure/role-based-access-control/resource-provider-operations#microsoftmachinelearningservices) that each role can perform.
 - Standardize on a project lifecycle and agile methodology.
-The [Team Data Science Process](/azure/machine-learning/team-data-science-process/overview#:~:text=%20What%20is%20the%20Team%20Data%20Science%20Process%3F,resources%20for%20data%20science%20projects.%20The...%20More%20) provides a reference lifecycle implementation.
+The [Team Data Science Process](/azure/machine-learning/team-data-science-process/overview) provides a reference lifecycle implementation.
 - Balanced teams can execute all MLOps stages from exploration to development to operations.

 ### Process